cornerstonejs/cornerstoneTools/docs/latest/index.md

 cornerstoneTools.init();
 ```

-The `cornerstoneTools.init();` call accepts a configuration object if you would like to deviate from default behaviors:
+The `cornerstoneTools.init();` call accepts a configuration object if you would like to deviate from default behaviors of `cornerstoneTool`'s `globalConfiguration`:

 ```js
 cornerstoneTools.init({